Balance constants for Coxeter groups: The fully commutative case

 Is $H_w$ isomorphic to a disjoint union of the heap posets appearing in Figures \ref{fig:type-A-equality}, \ref{fig:type-D-equality}, \ref{fig:type-B-equality}, and \ref{fig:type-E-equality}? \end{quest}

-\begin{ex} If we consider not just Weyl groups as in Example \ref{ex:weyl-equality-cases}, but also infinite acyclic Coxeter groups (to which Theorem~\ref{thm:fully-comm} still applies), there are infinitely many nonequivalent equality cases.
-Taking the poset shown below to be a heap poset $H$, it is not hard to see that taking $\ell=2^{k-1}$ yields $\bi(H)=\frac{1}{3}$, and that these posets can in fact appear as heap posets of fully commutative elements in acyclic Coxeter groups.
+\begin{ex} If we consider not just Weyl groups as in Figures~\ref{fig:type-A-equality}, \ref{fig:type-D-equality}, \ref{fig:type-B-equality}, and \ref{fig:type-E-equality}, but also infinite acyclic Coxeter groups (to which Theorem~\ref{thm:fully-comm} still applies), there are infinitely many non-isomorphic connected heap posets giving equality cases.
+For any $k$ and $\ell$, let $H$ be the $S$-labelled poset shown below, and let $W$ be the acyclic Coxeter group whose Coxeter diagram is isomorphic to the Hasse diagram of $H$, with all edge labels equal to 3.
+Let $w=s_{k+{\ell}}s_{k+{\ell}-1} \cdots s_2 s_1$ be the fully commutative element with heap $H$.